goose

 動詞

-- 2. North American give (something) a boost; invigorate the government's desire to goose the tired housing market
+- 2. North American give (something) a boost; invigorate; increase the director goosed up the star's grosses by making him funny

 - plural form of goose